microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 7. That's it!
 Now we can test the application.
 Press F5 to launch the debugging experience.
 8. Choose an employee from the list, then one of the available expenses.
 9. Notice that, in the expense detail page, there's a new space for the **InkCanvas** control.
 If you have a device which supports a digital pen, like a Surface, go on and try to use it.
 You will see the digital ink appearing on the screen.
 However, if you don't have a pen capable device and you try to sign with your mouse, nothing will happen.
 This is happening because, by default, the **InkCanvas** control is enabled only for digital pens.
-However, can change this behavior.
+However, we can change this behavior.
 10. Stop the debugger and double click on the **ExpenseDetail.xaml.cs** file in Visual Studio.
 11. Add the following namespace declaration at the top of the class: